2019 - Dante, La Divina Commedia, Paradiso 33, 85-93

 It is fair to say that with these potential results, the tangle model has a certain charm.
 In addition, the tangle model agrees with observations; this turns its charm into downright seduction.

 The fascination for the fundamental constants - elementary particle masses, coupling constants and mixing angles - is not shared by many.
 The quest to understand their origin is not always seen as a problem of fundamental physics.
-But if you do, you will enjoy the tangle model.
+But if you do so, then you will enjoy the tangle model.

 2018 - Steps